 This also affect anti-aliasing, that depends on transparency.
 So even you don’t use translucent materials your object could have issues on its borders when you composite the image in any 2D editing program or game engine.

 The following is the correct way, how you want to behave a PNG with transparency :

 Then when I google about it, is like only a few people have this concern and the forums discussion you find many different opinions, complex solutions and fights about if 3ds Max fault or Photoshop fault; or my fault for being so dump that I never found that secret super-hidden configuration that makes 3ds Max save .PNG right.

 A simple test says who is guilty.
 Open your 3ds Max .PNG on Gimp 2, or drag it to a new gmail message, try anywhere else and you will see that it will show wrong with the black or white background borders.

 Why does this happen?

 When your image have and alpha channel then the color channel must be pure colors, NOT blended with the background color, have to be totally independent.
 But 3ds Max thinks in a different way, they always use pre-multiplied alpha and make things difficult for those that want to composite images outside of Max.
 (Tested with all versions until Max 2014, later versions I don’t know yet, but I bet is still there)

 Use another file format, like OpenEXR or TGA.
-Yes, it may work, but I want to use .PNG.
-Others makes things more complex.
-PNG is popular and sexy.
+Yes, it solve the problem, but I want to use .PNG. it’s small popular and sexy.

 With photoshop, fix “Remove White|Black Matte”.
 It works perfectly well fixing the mixed RGB channels.

 Go to Layer > Matting > Remove White|Black Matte

 Done!
 But I’m not happy yet.
 I need to fix a whole animation sequence of many PNG images.

 Ok.
 Create a new Photoshop action that applies “Remove White|Black Matte”.
 Go to Files > Scripts > Image processor and apply your new action to a whole folder of *.PNG images!